fischuu/Pipeline-Holoruminant-Meta/README.md

 Enter the required values and paths according to the comments in the file.

 ## config/config.yaml
-Here are the paths to the different configuration files stored, which do not need any adjustments from the user.
+Here are the paths to the different configuration files stored, which might not need any adjustments from the user (e.g. for Holoruminant users).

 In addition, the specs for the resource allocations are provided here.
 The defaults are currently not calibrated and need still some closer evaluation.
 Adjust the values to your needs and names from your hpc (like queue names)